jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 process_015
 ###########

-This rule checks for a blank line or comment above the **process** declaration.
+This rule checks for blank lines or comments above the **process** declaration.

-..
-NOTE:: Comments are allowed above the instantiation.

 Refer to the section `Configuring Blank Lines <configuring_blank_lines.html>`_ for options regarding comments.

+The default style is :code:`no_code`.

 **Violation**